The

 God; and to them were given seven trumpets.
 3 And

-another angel came and stood at the altar, having a golden censer; and there
+another angel came and stood at the altar, having a

-was given unto him much incense, that he should offer it with the prayers of all saints upon
+golden censer; and there was given unto him much incense, that he should offer it with the prayers

-the golden altar which was before the throne.
-4 And
+of all saints upon the golden altar which was before the throne.
+4 And the smoke of the incense, which came with the prayers of the

-with the prayers of the saints, ascended up before God out of the angel’s
+saints, ascended up before God out of the angel’s

-hand.
-5 And the angel took the censer, and filled it with fire
+took the censer, and filled it with fire of the altar,

-of the altar, and cast it into
+and cast it into the earth: and

-earthquake.
-6 And the seven angels which had the seven
+the seven angels which had

-trumpets prepared themselves to sound.
+the seven trumpets prepared themselves to sound.

 The House of Abtinus was the family responsible for making